drogue-iot/hey-rodney/pocketsphinx/README.md

 ### Fedora IoT

-Take a look at the documentation on how to get Fedora IoT your Raspberry Pi: https://docs.fedoraproject.org/en-US/iot/physical-device-setup/
+Take a look at the documentation on how to get Fedora IoT on your Raspberry Pi: https://docs.fedoraproject.org/en-US/iot/physical-device-setup/

-Podman comes pre-installed with Fedora IoT.
+Podman comes pre-installed with Fedora IoT, so there is no need to install anything in addition.

+**Note:** You may need to grow the system partition before you can pull images: https://lists.fedoraproject.org/archives/list/iot@lists.fedoraproject.org/thread/CY2ZB7IB3LNLBYUXL3ZQVD3FW27RTXWI/#WDH64ZCOWV52HDJUJBIDSFR5D7YR37O7

 ## Audio device

-You can use `aplay` from the container to check which sounds cards are available to the container:
+You can use `arecord` from the container to check which sounds cards are available to the container:

 ~~~bash
 podman run --rm -ti --device --entrypoint arecord /dev/snd ghcr.io/drogue-iot/hey-rodney-pocketsphinx:latest --list-devices